AmasaDelano/dw-srd-offline/src/markdown/06_02_Cleric.md

 - It does not appear obviously dead, at least for a day or two.

 The zombie lasts until it is destroyed by taking damage in excess of its HP, or until you end the spell.
 While this spell is ongoing you take -1 to cast a spell.

+---

+Treating the zombie as your character means you make moves with its stats based on the fiction, just like always.
+Unless its brain is functioning on its own, the zombie can’t do much besides follow the last order it was given, so you’d better stay close.
+Even if its brain works it’s still bound to follow your orders.

 #### Cure Moderate Wounds